-The digital divide is now wider than ever: on the one side there are employees who communicate directly with management via employee apps and other digital means; on the other side are the colleagues who still only receive an employee newspaper four times a year.
-Internal communications teams can’t effectively do their job in such a limited environment.
+The digital divide is now wider than ever: on the one side there are employees who communicate directly with management via email, intranet and other digital means; on the other side are the colleagues who still only receive an employee newspaper four times a year.
+Internal communications teams can't effectively do their job in such a limited environment.

 2. Social Intranets Miss the Top Two Trends in Digital Collaboration

 At its core, the concept of collaboration via social intranets looks similar: There are virtual team rooms in which functions such as blogs and microblogs, wikis, task management, or document storage can be activated.
 These team rooms have always been good for storing structured information, but they aren’t really the best place for collaboration.

 But recently there have been two fundamental innovations in the area of collaboration that have completely bypassed the already limited capabilities of social intranets:

 Tools such as Slack and Microsoft Teams have shown how collaboration can work across multiple groups.
 Not only are internal emails significantly reduced, but users particularly appreciate their ability to decide whether or not to integrate external tools and control how deeply they wish to stay up-to-date.